Frequency-Sovereignty-System/pfip-protocol-layer/README.md

 ## Interface Authority Notice (Important)

-This repository contains protocol-layer interface specifications.
+This repository contains the protocol-layer interface declarations of the Frequency Sovereignty System.

-The current authoritative interface declaration is:
+The current authoritative and active interface declaration is:

-接口声明_v2.md
+- **Interface_Declarations_v2.md** (also referenced as `接口声明_v2.md`)

-All interface definitions operate under Root Declaration v2.0.
+All interface definitions operate under **Root Declaration v2.0**.

-Materials labeled v1.1 are preserved for historical reference only.
-They do not define current interface behavior, permissions, or interpretation.

-This repository defines the only active interfaces and interpretive boundaries of the system.

----

-## Active Interface Layer

-The sections below describe the currently active interface layer.

 Interfaces define how this system may be perceived and approached.
-They do not grant execution rights, operational capability, or system control.
+They do **not** grant execution rights, operational capability, system control, or authorization.

-Authorization, revocation, and human-in-the-loop conditions are defined elsewhere.
+Materials labeled **v1.x** (including PFIP v1.1 specifications, annexes, extensions, manifests, and drafts) are preserved for historical reference only and do **not** define current interface behavior, permissions, or interpretation.

 ---

-## Archival Record (Historical Reference)

-The following materials are preserved to maintain protocol continuity and historical traceability only.

-They are not active interface definitions and do not override the current interface authority.
+**Historical Section Below (Non-Authoritative):**
+The content below consists solely of historical records, research notes, or technical archives and does not define the current system state.

 ---

-## Repository Contents

-- 接口声明_v2.md
-  Current authoritative interface declaration (v2.0)

-- PFIP-1.1-规范.md
-  Historical protocol specification (archival)

-- pfip-manifest-v1.1
-  Historical manifest record

-- pfip-v1.1-extension-exit-integrity.json
-  Historical extension record

 # Protocol Layer — PFIP Interface Specification